Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v6/breaking-changes/_index.en.md

 In addition, all references to app and platform services have been moved from Startup.cs and should be replaced with two method calls.

-Follow the instructions below to ensure that the app is compatible with version 4 of the Altinn.App.* packages.
+Follow the instructions below to ensure that the app is compatible with version 6 of the Altinn.App.* packages.

 1. Update target framework and package dependencies

+    Install [.Net 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) before you start changing code.

     Navigate to you application repository and find `App.csproj` in the `App` folder.

-    Update target framework to .Net 5 by replacing
+    Update target framework to .Net 6 by replacing

     ```xml
     <TargetFramework>net5.0</TargetFramework>